-The terms legal information and legal advice are often misused and can be confusing.
+The terms legal information, legal advice and free legal advice are often misused and can be confusing.

 In Ontario, Canada, for example, the Law Society of Ontario is the regulatory body for lawyers and paralegals alike.
 All Canadian provinces and U.S. states have their own bodies that regulate, license, and discipline lawyers and paralegals in that province/state.
-Only a licensed lawyer can give legal advice or practice law in family law matters in Ontario.
-Illegal practitioners practice law, provide legal services and/or provide legal advice to the public without a license.
+Only a licensed lawyer can give good legal advice or practice law in family law matters in Ontario.
+Illegal practitioners practice law, provide legal services or provide legal advice (sometimes even free legal advice) to the public without a license.

 However, whenever someone other than a lawyer tries to give legal information, lawyers are all up in arms over it and try very hard to assert their authority and threaten those providing information.

-Maybe the illegal practitioner doesn’t understand the difference between legal information and legal advice.
-Providing legal information is not the same as giving legal advice or offering legal services without a license to do so.
+Illegal practitioners may not understand the difference between legal information and legal advice.
+Providing legal information is not the same as giving legal advice or offering legal services without a license.

 The Objective of Legal Information